bittricky/tides-of-time/README.md

 **Non-Dual Awareness:**

 Drawing from [Zen](https://en.wikipedia.org/wiki/Zen) and [Advaita Vedanta](https://en.wikipedia.org/wiki/Advaita_Vedanta), the game aims to dissolve the boundary between what is the player and what is the system. **There is no "winning" against the tide**, only the opportunity to participate in its unfolding.
-The experience that aims to invoked in the player is meditative, the feeling of welcoming change, feeling accepting impermanence, and delight in the interplay of cause and effect.
+The experience that it aims to invoke in the player is a meditative state, the feeling of welcoming change, the feeling of accepting impermanence, and delight in the interplay of cause and effect.

 > Can there be a true distinction between the self and the nature it seeks to conquer?